HamedFarahani89/Statistical-methods-and-Quantitative-finance/README.md

+### TimeSeriesModels:

+In this notebook, I reviewed a variety of time series models and applied them to real stock market data downloaded using Yahoo Finance.
+The models I practiced with include \textbf{Autocorrelation Function}, \textbf{Moving Average Models}, \textbf{Autoregressive Models}, \textbf{Autoregressive Moving Average (ARMA)}, and \textbf{Akaike Information Criterion (AIC)} for model selection.
+I also explored models for volatility such as \textbf{Conditional Heteroscedasticity}, \textbf{ARCH}, and \textbf{GARCH}, as well as \textbf{Cross Correlation Function} and multivariate models like \textbf{Vector Autoregression (VAR)} and \textbf{Vector Autoregressive Moving Average (VARMA)}.
+These models were applied to actual financial data for hands-on experience.

 ### GBM-SDE:

 In this Jupyter notebook, I utilized the Monte Carlo method to simulate Bitcoin data over a 2-year period using Geometric Brownian motion.